mirceageorgescu/hop-hooligans-untappd-ratings/README.md

 # hop-hooligans-untappd-ratings
-Google script that pulls new ratings in a google sheet
+Google script that pulls new ratings in a google sheet every hour.

+In addition, it toasts checkins > 4 and asks for details on checkins < 2.